TCSA-UDA: Text-Driven Cross-Semantic Alignment for Unsupervised Domain Adaptation in Medical Image Segmentation: Experiments and Results

 \subsubsection{Results from Abdominal Organ Segmentation}

-Table \ref{tab:abdominal_mr2ct} and Table \ref{tab:abdominal_ct2mr} show the comparative performance of abdominal organ segmentation, where the supervised model serves as the upper bound and our proposed TCSA-USD achieves significant improvements over existing unsupervised domain adaptation methods.
-For MRI → CT, TCSA-USD attains an average Dice of 83.41\% and ASD of 0.71 mm, outperforming SIFA and SECASA.
+Table \ref{tab:abdominal_mr2ct} and Table \ref{tab:abdominal_ct2mr} show the comparative performance of abdominal organ segmentation, where the supervised model serves as the upper bound and our proposed TCSA-UDA achieves significant improvements over existing unsupervised domain adaptation methods.
+For MRI → CT, TCSA-UDA attains an average Dice of 83.41\% and ASD of 0.71 mm, outperforming SIFA and SECASA.
 For CT → MRI, it achieves 83.11\% Dice and 1.06 mm ASD, again surpassing competing approaches.
-These consistent gains highlight TCSA-USD’s effectiveness in bridging domain gaps and enhancing cross-modality segmentation accuracy through to different anatomical structures and imaging modalities.
+These consistent gains highlight TCSA-UDA’s effectiveness in bridging domain gaps and enhancing cross-modality segmentation accuracy through to different anatomical structures and imaging modalities.

 Additionally, our experiments that segmentation methods perform significantly better on abdominal organs than cardiac structures due to anatomical and imaging differences.
 Abdominal organs are spatially distinct, easing boundary detection, while cardiac structures are closely intertwined, complicating segmentation.
 Moreover, by leveraging semantic information from textual descriptions of organ classes, the model gains a richer understanding of each structure’s contextual and anatomical characteristics.
 Fig. \ref{fig:abdominal_result} highlights our method’s effectiveness in abdominal segmentation under bidirectional domain adaptation, producing anatomically plausible and semantically consistent results.
 Notably, it achieves superior boundary delineation, especially for the liver and spleen, demonstrating robustness in capturing structural and contextual cues where organ separation is clear and modality differences are moderate.